 Benefits to help pay the rent and mortgage

 If you're out of work, there is limited help available to help you pay for your home.

-You can claim housing benefit to help pay your rent if you are out of work or if you are in work but have a low income.
+You can claim universal credit to help pay your rent if you are out of work or if you are in work but have a low income.
 This help is not time limited.